-\paragraph{Encoder Output Saliency Maps.} We further examine the influence of the encoder's internal representations on the prediction of each output token.
-Let again \( \mathbf{H} = \mathrm{Encoder}(\mathbf{X}) \in \mathbb{R}^{T' \times D} \) denote the sequence of encoder hidden states or \textit{encoder output}, where \( T' \) is the subsampled time dimension and \( D \) is the hidden dimension.
-To assess the importance of the encoder output representations, we compute token-specific saliency maps \( \text{\SM{}}_i^{H} \in \mathbb{R}^{T' \times 1} \), where each entry reflects the contribution of the corresponding hidden state to the generation of \( y_i \).
-Each encoder state \( \mathbf{H} = (\mathbf{h}_1, \ldots, \mathbf{h}_{T'}) \) is perturbed--i.e., all its features are set to 0--independently with probability \( p_H \), and the process is repeated \( N_H \) times.
+\textbf{Encoder Output Saliency Maps.} We further examine the influence of the encoder's internal representations on the prediction of each output token.
+Let \( \mathbf{H} = \mathrm{Encoder}(\mathbf{X}) \in \mathbb{R}^{T' \times D} \) denote the sequence of encoder hidden states or \textit{encoder output}, where \( T' \) is the subsampled time dimension and \( D \) is the hidden dimension.
+To assess the importance of the encoder output representations, we compute token-specific saliency maps \( \text{\SM{}}_i^{H} \in \mathbb{R}^{T' \times 1} \), where each entry reflects the contribution of the hidden state to the generation of \( y_i \).
+Each encoder state \( \mathbf{H} = (\mathbf{h}_1, \ldots, \mathbf{h}_{T'}) \) is perturbed--setting all features to 0--independently with probability \( p_H \), and the process is repeated \( N_H \) times.
 The KL divergence is computed for each perturbation between the original and perturbed output distributions:

 The divergence scores are aggregated across perturbation trials to form the final saliency map, following the same strategy of SPES for the input-level saliency maps:

 where \(\text{\SM{}}^H\) captures the temporal relevance of the encoder's internal sequence representations for each output token \( y_i \).